DorcasKomane/Jokes-App/README.md

 # Jokes-App
-An application that serves jokes.
+An application that serves jokes, implementing React Components.